Zamiell/stardew-valley/Min-Max_Guide.md

 #### [Running Late](https://www.nexusmods.com/stardewvalley/mods/3518)

 This prevents the game from rounding the time to the nearest 10 minutes.
 It's hard to believe that this simple feature is not in the vanilla game.
+This is not considered cheating because you either use an external clock that shows seconds passing or just count the interval in your head.

 #### [Skip Intro](https://www.nexusmods.com/stardewvalley/mods/533)